metalcarratt/ministry/ls/Revelation/msg10.md

 > Perhaps in the coming years we shall not love Him as much as we do now.
 Beware of this.
 It is better to lose some of our work than to fail in our love for the Lord.

 > Today, we must all say tbat we want more love and leas work.
 If we would do any work, it muat be out of our love for the Lord.
 Love should motivate everything we do for the Lord.
 If we cannot do a certain thing because we love Him, we should not do it.
 Our work should simply be an expression of our love for Him.

+seeing depends on hearing. we need our spiritual hearing to be healed that we can see what the Lord is doing today.